SethDrake/zapret2/docs/manual.en.md

 --lua-desync=multisplit:strategy=2
 ```

-The specific mechanics of these functions are less important here; the focus is on understanding how intra-profile filters operate and how parameters are passed to Lua instances.
+The specific mechanics of these functions are less important here; the focus is on understanding how in-profile filters operate and how parameters are passed to Lua instances.

 - The profile filter for TCP ports and protocol types prevents Lua from being called for irrelevant traffic.
 The profile will not be engaged at all if the filter conditions are not met.
 - `--out-range` is specified to cut off the outbound flow from Lua after a relative sequence of (32768 + 1460) to save CPU.
 This value is chosen due to the specifics of the `circular` function: the `s32768` value is used as the default trigger threshold in the success detector, and `1460` is the maximum possible data length in a TCP packet.
 This may be unnecessary on Linux if the `connbytes` filter is used.